shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 property.
 Opening the benchmark to this form of submissions aims at reaching communities interested in problems besides standard, “accuracy-focused” settings.
-- It is also encouraged to submit datasets that can be evaluated with one or more of the following standard criteria:
+- It is also encouraged to submit **datasets** that can be evaluated with one or more of the following **standard criteria**:
 This form of submission imposes a low bar on developing new code contributions and makes it possible to contribute in the form of well-recorded datasets.
-Third, in both cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community and make these datasets available to a broader audience as part of a curated benchmark package.
+- Third, in both cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community and make these datasets available to a broader audience as part of a curated benchmark package.
 Examples